 We've seen racial injustice captured online.
 We've watched uprisings on cell phone video.
-This sort of democratized reporting highlights the reality of racism and the importance of storytelling.
-But before the cell phone, there was Ida B. Wells.
+This sort of democratized reporting highlights the harsh reality of racism and the significance of storytelling.
+But before cell phone video, there was Ida B. Wells.

 Ida B. Wells, a former teacher turned "most courageous Black woman journalist" (Atlanta Daily World), was a brave and spirited anti-lynching crusader dedicated to documenting the corruption against Black People, Black Women, and other oppressed communities.
-Through writing and advocacy, Mrs. Wells shined a light on those left in the dark. *Take a look at this digital collection to learn more about the life and times of Mrs. Ida B. Wells.
+Through writing and advocacy, she highlighted those often left in the dark.
+Take a look at this digital collection to learn more about the life and times of Mrs. Ida B. Wells.

 Southern Horrors: Lynch Law in All Its Phases by Ida B. Wells

 In the preface of Southern Horrors, Wells writes, "It is with no pleasure that I have dipped my hands in the corruption here exposed.
 Somebody must show that the Afro-American race is more sinned against than sinning, and it seems to have fallen upon me to do so."
 Wells is a noted anti-lynching crusader who trailblazed racial violence reporting.
-Initially produced as a pamphlet, Southern Horrors explores the reality of racism and southern White lynch-mobs.
-Fearless and straightforward, this read travels through a time and place that, unfortunately, mirrors events of today.
-If you're interested in learning more about the history of lynch-mobs and racial violence in the south, this read is for you.
+Initially produced as a pamphlet, Southern Horrors explores the harsh reality of racism and southern White lynch-mobs.
+Fearless and straightforward, this read travels through a time that, unfortunately, mirrors today.
+If you're interested in learning more about the history of lynch-mobs and racial violence in the south, this one’s for you.

 "The broadest and most comprehensive collection of writings available by an early civil and women's rights pioneer."